-Any of the previously identified or similar threats could cause a security incident or other interruption.
-A security incident or other interruption could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our sensitive information.
-A security incident or other interruption could disrupt our ability (and that of third parties upon whom we rely) to provide our services.
+Any of the previously identified or similar threats could cause a security incident or other interruption that could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our sensitive information or our information technology systems, or those of the third parties with whom we work.
+A security incident or other interruption could disrupt our ability (and that of third parties with whom we work) to provide our services.
 We may expend significant resources or modify our business activities (including our clinical trial activities) to try to protect against security incidents.
 Certain data privacy and security obligations may require us to implement and maintain specific security measures, industry-standard or reasonable security measures to protect our information technology systems and sensitive information.